MuhammadFarag/hello-go/README.md

 - [Resources](#resources)

 ### Interesting concepts
-* Unused variables result in compilation error, but unused constants do not.
+* Unused variables result in compilation error, but unused constants do not show this behaviour.
-* We might need to pay attention of the order of fields in a `struct` to optimize memory allocation due to **alignment**.
+* We need to pay attention to the order of fields in a `struct` to optimize memory allocation due to **alignment**.
-* Following the above point: The fact that go encourages short variable names bugs me.
-In my point of view makes the code a tad harder to reason about.
+* Following is the explanation of above point: The fact that go encourages short variable names bugs me.
+I think it makes the code a tad harder to reason about.

 ### Code style
-* If an identifier name start with an upper case letter, it is `exported` which means it is visible outside of its package.
-Yes, visibility is determined by the case of the first letter.
+* If an identifier name starts with upper case letter, it is `exported` which means it's visible outside of the package.
+Yes, visibility is determined by the case of the identifier's first letter.
 * The letters of acronyms are rendered in the same case. e.g. `someAPI` not `someApi`
 * File names should not include `-`, `_` or use camel case.
 Yes, just short lower case name.
 Of course it could be `shortname.go` or `shrtnm.go`.
-The reason why underscores are not a good idea, Go build tool actually uses underscores to distinguish between different architectures.
+The reason why underscores are not a good idea is that Go build tool actually uses underscores to distinguish between different architectures.

 ### Commandline

 #### Arguments
-The `main` function which acts as the entry point of the program doesn't take arguments.
+The `main` function which acts as the entry point of program doesn't take arguments.
 To read arguments from command line you will find them in `os.Args`

 ```go
 import "os"